collective/collective.regenv/README.rst

 =================

-This product allows to override the values stored in the portal registry with values defined on a local file defined in an environment variable called ``PLONE_REGISTRY_YAML``.
+This product allows to override the values stored in the portal registry and property manager object (i.e. a PAS plugin) with values defined on a local file defined in an environment variable called ``PLONE_REGISTRY_YAML``.

+When it comes to PropertyManager, this product actually only works if you use the accessor ``getProperty`` to read properties.

 Features
 --------